noahehall/theBookOfNoah/0current/aws/exams/services/database/documentdb.md

 # DocumentDB (with mongodb compatibility)

-- fully managed document db for mongodb workloads
+- fully managed document db for mongodb workloads where the storage and compute are decoupled, allowing each to scale independently.
 - targets content management systems, user profiles, etc

 ## my thoughts